vkottler/console/README.md

 # console

-A web-front end for application control.
+A web front-end for hardware projects.